4/25/2019

 speaker

 You wound up beating the high end of your EPS guidance by 25 cents.
-You beat the high end of your sales guidance by 150 million.
-I mean, a lot of this is due to IIS, but you didn't raise the guidance or the sales guidance.
+You beat the high end of your sales guidance by $150 million.
+I mean, a lot of this is due to IIS.
+But you didn't raise the guidance or the sales guidance.
 And usually when you beat it by this much, you raise it by something.
-So is it all IIS where warfighter sales didn't come down this quarter or expected to come down?
+Is it all IIS where warfighter sales didn't come down this quarter or unexpected to come down?
 And then also, was there any kind of benefit to IIS sales from the consolidation that you did in the quarter?
-And any other call you might provide?
+And any other color you might provide?
 Thanks.

 speaker